 Poorly fitted shutters leave gaps, which completely undermine noise reduction.

-Combine with double glazing
+- Combine roller shutters with double glazing for maximum performance

 Roller Shutters vs Other Noise Solutions